Savernake, Wiltshire: Local government

-Canal
+Canal and railways

 When the Kennet and Avon Canal was opened in 1810 it crossed the parish, which extended further south than the present-day parish.
 Wootton Top Lock was formerly known as Cadley Lock.

-Railways

 The Berks and Hants line, part of a Great Western Railway route from London to Devon and Cornwall, was built close to the canal in 1862.
 Savernake station (later Savernake Low Level) was beyond the southeast border of the parish, towards Burbage.
 On 14 November 1941 the station was the scene of the tragic death of Edward Huskinson, who had been the editor of the Tatler magazine for 32 years, after he became stuck between a train and the platform edge.
 The station closed in 1966 but the line remains open; the nearest stations are at Bedwyn and Pewsey.

 A branch – the Marlborough Railway – between Savernake Low Level and Marlborough was built through the parish in 1864.
 In 1896 the Swindon, Marlborough and Andover Railway built another line between a second Marlborough station and a second Savernake station, Savernake High Level, near to the first.
 The original branch line closed in 1933, the High Level station closed in 1961 and Low Level (by then renamed Savernake for Marlborough) in 1966; the line was later removed.

 During World War II a large ammunition store was established north of Savernake station, with sidings for rail to road transfer.